4 Reasons Why a WordPress User Needs a Digital Asset Management Plugin

 The CMS is often an end-station, where your content is published after many rounds of alterations and tailoring.
 If you depend on the media library in your CMS, you could end up losing the high-resolution file, and be stuck with a web optimized low-resolution copy.

-The FotoWare plugin has a built-in editor that lets you resize/crop an image or apply image filters like SmartColor or Greyscale when exporting from your FotoWare archive.
+The FotoWare plugin has a built-in editor that lets you resize/crop an image or apply image filters like Greyscale when exporting from your FotoWare archive.
 By doing so, you can publish a customized version without affecting the original file, which sits safely in the FotoWare repository.

 3. Take full control of image rights